alexggmark/theconversiondev/src/content/posts/case-studies/bokun/index.md

 I prepared detailed specs to hand over to our dev team, explaining why specific elements mattered for conversions.
 I also designed a post-launch testing roadmap for hero messaging variations, pricing presentation formats, and signup form tests.
 Implementation took six weeks with close collaboration to preserve conversion principles.

-The results validated our approach.
 Within eight weeks, trial signup conversion increased 29.3% from 2.3% to 3.0%.
-More importantly, qualified trial percentage increased from 60% to 78% - we were converting the right visitors.
+Most importantly, 6 months on, qualified trial percentage had increased 2X - we were finally converting the right visitors.

-The simplified signup form reduced abandonment 41% at that step.
-Also, highlighting Viator integration correlated with a much higher engagement from visitors who had previously bounced.

 ## Key Learnings